2-Succinyl-5-enolpyruvyl-6-hydroxy-3-cyclohexene-1-carboxylic-acid synthase: Reaction

 In the biosynthesis of vitamin K, SEPHCHC is involved in the second step of the pathway.
 The type of reaction is decarboxylating, and to have maximum activity, this enzymes uses the cofactor Mg2+, a magnesium ion.
 In previous years, it was thought that this reaction led to SHCHC, the product MenH.
 After further research, we now know that this reaction is a new step in the pathway.
 The actual product of this enzyme can lose a pyruvate spontaneously.

 Structure

 The structures reveal a stable dimer-of-dimers association in agreement with gel filtration and analytical studies confirm the classification of MenD in the pyruvate oxidase family.
 The active site is highly basic with a hydrophobic patch.
 These features match with the chemical properties of the substrates.

 Homologues

-There are many similar structures MenD.
+There are many similar structures to MenD.
 Though it is commonly found in E. Coli, but can be found in other organisms as well.
 Bacillus subtilis and Mycobacterium tuberculosis are two homologues.
 All of the organisms share something in common, being that catalyze decarboxylation reactions.